-Submit a complete CHFA/DOH Consolidated Application with all of the threshold Technical Services-related forms, exhibits, and attachments, etc., including, electronic set of 40% complete Construction Drawings and Specifications, in accordance with requirements for financing consideration with dimensions on major common areas and typical units, basic layouts, types and sizes of mechanical and electrical equipment and systems, materials and operations, and typical building sections, wall sections and details.
+Submit a complete CHFA/DOH Consolidated Application with all of the threshold Technical Servicesrelated forms, exhibits, and attachments, etc., including, electronic set of 40% complete Construction Drawings and Specifications, in accordance with requirements for financing consideration with dimensions on major common areas and typical units, basic layouts, types and sizes of mechanical and electrical equipment and systems, materials and operations, and typical building sections, wall sections and details.

 Full size printed sets of Construction Drawings and Specifications are not required; electronic sets of Construction Drawings and Specifications are to be uploaded for review.
 To facilitate Technical Services' review, all drawings developed for use in the construction of the development shall be coordinated to allow printing on the same standard sized print pages, in the same orientation, and all pages shall be combined together into complete sets.
 PDF drawing and specification files should be reduced in size as much as possible, while still retaining legibility.
-Drawings should be vector based; if drawings must be raster based, they should have a minimum resolution of 150 DPI.
 When generating PDF files from Autodesk Revit, Autocad or similar CAD software, PDFs should be "Printed" to PDF rather than "Exported," to reduce file size.
 Additionally, if PDF files remain excessive in size, they should be "Flattened," "Compressed" or broken apart into multiple files to ensure easy navigability when opened.
 A target file size for PDF files should be 50-75 MB.
-Files larger than 128 MB should be split into multiple smaller sets or volumes.
-When splitting files, please make sure they are split in a logical way.

 Drawings and specifications should be separate files.
-When splitting the drawing set, it may be advisable to break between disciplines, and/or group those that are related; for example, one for General, Site/Civil, and others for Architectural/Structural/Interior and MEP.
-If the project includes multiple buildings, consider separate files for General, Site/Civil and common notes and details, with separate combined Architectural, Structural, Interior and MEP sets for each building by number and/or type.